Tris(cyanoethyl)phosphine

 Tris(cyanoethyl)phosphine is the organophosphorus compound with the formula P(CH_{2}CH_{2}CN)_{3}.
 It is white solid that is air stable, which is unusual for a trialkylphosphine.
 It is prepared by the hydrophosphination of acrylonitrile with phosphine.
 The compound has been the subject of much research.
-For example, it is an effective reagent for the desulfurization of organic disulfides.
+For example, it can be used to synthesize Tris(2-carboxyethyl)phosphine (TCEP), an effective reagent for the desulfurization of organic disulfides.